Class of 1970 holds virtual 50th Reunion

 COVID-19 may have necessitated postponing’s Westminster’s 2020 Commencement and Alumni Reunions, but it didn’t stop the Class of 1970 from celebrating the 50th anniversary of their graduation from Westminster Choir College.

-With the help of email and Zoom, an energized and creative reunion committee composed of Class of 1970 members Ann Fyhr Gamble, Jerry Metz, Midge Olsen, Sheila Sheffield Platt, Donald (Buzz) Proffit, Kristin Schumann and Susan Ziegler organized a gathering that offered alumni throughout the United States and in the U.K. to gather and celebrate virtually several events.
+With the help of email and Zoom, an energized and creative reunion committee composed of Class of 1970 members Ann Fyhr Gamble, Jerry Metz, Midge Olsen, Sheila Sheffield Platt, Donald (Buzz) Proffit, Kristin Schumann and Susan Ziegler organized a gathering that offered alumni throughout the United States, Canada and in the U.K. to gather and celebrate virtually several events.

 The festivities included the Class of 1970 Memorial Service of Thanksgiving, presented in the afternoon of Thursday, May 14.
 Led by the Reverend Doctor John Gottschall, the service included a live organ prelude played by Rev. Gottschall; a recorded postlude performed by William Weisser, scripture readings, and a photographic remembrance of departed class members.
 Since Zoom doesn’t support simultaneous singing, Rev. Gottschall played the accompaniment for hymns and class members sang with the Zoom connection on mute.
 Jerry Metz and Sheila Platt served as readers.